oldschoolgg/obdocs/minions.md

 Click [here](https://i.imgur.com/iJuoDbb.png) for **Cooking** XP rates.

 ## Crafting
-You can train crafting with the `+craft` command.
+You can train Crafting with the `+craft` command.
 For example, `+craft 100 leather gloves`.
-To start training crafting, you will probably want to first kill cows for cowhide, then turn the cowhide into leather using `+craft leather`, then craft leather gloves from those.
+To start training Crafting, you will probably want to first kill cows for cowhide, then turn the cowhide into leather using `+craft leather`, then craft leather gloves from those.
 Alternatively, you can also buy these items from our grand-exchange channel.

 To see all the items you can craft, check the [Crafting Wiki Page](https://oldschool.runescape.wiki/w/Crafting) - most of the items are in the bot, with the exact same level and item requirements.

 ## Prayer
-You can train prayer by burying bones, or offering them to the Chaos altar.
+You can train Prayer by burying bones, or offering them to the Chaos altar.
 For example to bury 100 Dragon bones, you can do `+bury 100 Dragon bones`, or to bury the maximum amount you can: `+bury Dragon bones`.
 Offering the bones to the Chaos altar works exactly the same, except you use `+offer` instead, for example: `+offer 100 Dragon bones`.

 The Chaos Altar works like ingame, your minion will do 1 inventory trips back and forth to sacrifice, with a 10% chance of being PKed in the trip and losing some amount of your inventory of bones (depending on if you got PKed at the start/middle/finish).